docker-science/cookiecutter-docker-science/{{ cookiecutter.repo_name }}/README.md

 - `make init`

-This command gets the resources for train and test and then setup the Docker image for the expements.
+This command gets the resources for training and testing, and then prepares the Docker image for the experiments.
 After creating the Docker image, you run the following command.

 - `make create-container`